likianta/pyportable-installer/docs/pyproject-manual.md

 To package an application, pyportable_installer parses a configuration file to manage what and how to arrange all required assets.

-The config file is conventionally named "pyproject.json", and is located under the root of the application.
+The config file is conventionally named "pyproject.json", and is located under the root of the project.
 However it could be anyname and anywhere (for [example when we package this project itself](../examples/eg_02_pyportable_installer_bootstrap/pyproject.json)).

 The following rules are basically used for config file: